Apple shows off some of its new emoji on World Emoji Day

 emoji_update_set_three

 Other new emoji shared by Apple today include an exploding head smiley, as well as the very illustrative vomiting smiley face.
-There’s a zebra and a genie, for increased zoological and crytozoological range, and a sandwich that looks nearly good enough to eat.
+There’s a zebra and a genie, for increased zoological and cryptozoological range, and a sandwich that looks nearly good enough to eat.

 We’re nearing the day when we are able to converse entirely in pictographs.
 In fact, all I really need is that T-Rex emoji to convey the full range of my emotions, so I can’t wait.

-Apple’s also doing some other stuff in celebration of World Emoji Day, including replacing the names of some of its moives with emoji interpretations in the iTunes store.
+Apple’s also doing some other stuff in celebration of World Emoji Day, including replacing the names of some of its movies with emoji interpretations in the iTunes store.
 Just check out the movies section of the store on iOS or in iTunes on the desktop to try your hand at interpreting the emoji translations.

 0